-- 14.05 (a) A work cycle for application only to a project beyond daily travel distance of the Geodetic Monument will consist of 21 consecutive days, each of which will consist of 14 regularly scheduled days of work followed by 7 regularly scheduled days of rest.
-Each work day within a work week will consist of 10 regularly scheduled hours of work with a 1⁄2 hour unpaid lunch break occurring at approximately mid-workday and 2 paid 15 minute work breaks, 1 occurring at approximately the middle of the first half of the workday and the other at approximately half way through the second half of the workday. - (b) In each workday the first 11⁄2 scheduled hours of work and the 9th and 10th scheduled hours of work will be paid at time and one-half.
+- 14 and 7 Work Cycle - (a) A 14 and 7 work cycle may be applied once requested and agreed to under letter of understanding #1 (CIP) for projects beyond the daily travel distance of the Geodetic Monument consisting of 21 consecutive days, each of which will consist of 14 regularly scheduled days of work followed by 7 regularly scheduled days of rest.
+Each workday within a work week will consist of 10 regularly scheduled hours of work with a 1⁄2 hour unpaid lunch break occurring at approximately mid-workday and 2 paid 15-minute work breaks, 1 occurring at approximately the middle of the first half of the workday and the other at approximately half way through the second half of the workday. - (b) In each workday the first 11⁄2 scheduled hours of work and the 9th and 10th scheduled hours of work will be paid at time and one-half.
 The 61⁄2 regularly scheduled hours of work in between the first 11⁄2 scheduled hours of work and the 9th scheduled hour of work will be paid at straight time rates. - (c) Each work cycle will be followed by 7 consecutive scheduled days of rest, a "furlough".
-The combination of the 14 scheduled days of work followed by the 7 scheduled days of rest will be referred to as a "14 and 7 work cycle". - (d) Work performed outside of the 10 scheduled hours of work in a day or on a scheduled day of rest will be paid in accordance with the Letter of Understanding #1. - (e) An Employee who is transferred to a work cycle with a different start day must be provided with a minimum of 2 scheduled workdays' notice.
+The combination of the 14 scheduled days of work followed by the 7 scheduled days of rest will be referred to as a "14 and 7 work cycle". - (d) Work performed outside of the 10 scheduled hours of work in a day or on a scheduled day of rest will be paid at double the hourly base rate of pay. - (e) An Employee who is transferred to a work cycle with a different start day must be provided with a minimum of 2 scheduled workdays' notice.
 If the Employee has requested the transfer, then overtime rates will not apply for days worked in the scheduled 7 days furlough.
-If the transfer is not as a result of an Employee request, the Employee shall be given a minimum of the scheduled 7 day furlough, or overtime provisions will apply for days worked, as a result of such transfer, during the scheduled furlough the worker would have been entitled to under their previous schedule.
+If the transfer is not as a result of an Employee request, the Employee shall be given a minimum of the scheduled 7-day furlough, or overtime provisions will apply for days worked, as a result of such transfer, during the scheduled furlough the worker would have been entitled to under their previous schedule.

-(f) Employers shall have the option to utilize the 14 and 7 work cycle on projects that may be less than 14 working days.
+(f) Upon request, Employers shall have the option to utilize the 14 and 7 work cycle on projects that may be less than 14 working days.